COVID-19 and Coronavirus Trademarks “gone viral”

 Registering a trademark is a low-priced, high value action for any business.

-Brand owners agree.
+Notably, brand owners agree.

 APPLE’S COVID-19 Trademark Application

-I believe there’s actually many more trademark applications that don’t specifically use the terms COVID-19 or Coronavirus.
+All things considered, I believe there’s actually many more trademark applications that don’t specifically use the terms COVID-19 or Coronavirus.

 For example, Apple filed a trademark for their COVID-19 app/icon.